 Inappropriate behaviour towards pupils is unacceptable and staff conduct must be beyond reproach.
 The Trust has guidance for staff on safer working practices in schools and this should be adhered to by all employees at Melland.
-Any complaints about the behaviour of a member of staff from a parent or member of the public will be dealt with in line with the Trust's policy on managing allegations against staff.
+Any complaints about the behaviour of a member of staff

 If staff are concerned about the conduct of a colleague towards a pupil they should take their concern to the Principal who will follow the correct procedure in line with Trust policies.
 The culture at Melland should be one in which people feel empowered to raise concerns about others' conduct in good faith.
 Sometimes, raising 'low level' concerns about a colleague's conduct can help them to change their behaviour and address the concerns before any harm occurs.
 In other cases, multiple reports of 'low level' concerns may indicate a pattern of repeated inappropriate behaviour that needs to addressed formally.
-Examples of some 'low level' concerns are given in paragraph 425 of KCSIE (2022).
+Examples of some 'low level' concerns are given in paragraph 425 of KCSIE (2023).